aBrihoum/dev.to/How I optimized my Angular website/source.md

 ### Explaining [Visual problem N°1](#11-visual-problem-1)

-This website is build with `Bootstrap`, and `styles.css` contains `Bootstrap's` CSS.
+Like I mentioned before, this website uses `Bootstrap`, and `styles.css` contains `Bootstrap's` CSS.
 The reason of this problem is that `Angular` started printing the website before `styles.css` finished downloading, this means we had no stylesheet for `Bootstrap` until `styles.css` finished downloading.

 ![styles.css](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pmgmlosxk6kr2o375ifw.png)